The Short Version

 - Statement of Informal Probate and Letters of Appointment

-- Secure and/or Sell estate assets
+- Secure and/or sell estate assets

 - Open estate bank account